EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 The following is a guide with some of the most relevant questions that tenants could have as the eviction protections lapse.
 We are encouraging everyone to learn about your rights in court, apply to rental assistance and search for legal counsel.

+_Note: this page is intended to provide general information and does not constitute legal advice.
+Please consult an attorney barred in your state for advice about a specific legal matter._

 <br/>